Sprinkler systems

 Live in a high-rise building?

-During an emergency, such as a fire, the lifts will not be working, which means you must leave the building using the stairs.
+In an emergency, such as a fire, the lifts will not be working, which means you must leave the building using the stairs.

 High-rise and communal living safety